axcoto/k8s-use-service/README.md

 # Step 2: Bring up cluster

+You should alwyays source `env.sh` before running any `make` command of this repository.

 ```
 source env.sh
 make deps # install dependencies include: kubectl and kops
 make up # bring up cluster on AWS
 ```

 This will run for awhile and take couple of minute for clustet to come up